isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **08 Oct 2020**
+**Presenter**: Carlos Llosa
+**Title**: On the Higher-Order Singular Value Decomposition
+**Abstract**:
+Tensor decompositions are used for pattern recognition, exploratory data analysis, dimension reduction, and visualization of tensor-valued data.
+In this talk, I will review the theory, computation and visualization of the Higher-Order Singular Value Decomposition (HOSVD), which is the higher-order generalization of the matrix-valued SVD.
+I will use a sample of resting state fMRI, and the ggbrain R package to help visualize the decomposition.

 - **01 Oct 2020**
 **Presenter**: Heike Hofmann
 **Title**: Inference for Lineups
 **Abstract**: Statistical inference provides the protocols for conducting rigorous science, but data plots provide the opportunity to discover the unexpected.
 These disparate endeavors are bridged by visual inference, where a lineup protocol can be employed for statistical testing.
 Human observers are needed to assess the lineups, typically using a crowd-sourcing service.
 This paper describes a new approach for computing statistical significance associated with the results from applying a lineup protocol.
 It utilizes a Dirichlet distribution to accommodate different levels of visual interest in individual null panels.
 The suggested procedures facilitate statistical inference for a broader range of data problems.

 - **24 Sept 2020**
 **Presenter**: Katherine Goode